Chri692u/fn-shell/README.md

 A functional shell and scripting language

 # Installation
-run 'cabal install' to install and build dependencies
+*temporary:* run 'cabal repl' to install dependencies, ':l main' to load the function and run 'main' in GHCi.
 ## Dependencies
 1. The Glasgow Haskell Compiler (GHC)
 2. cabal

 # Shell Commands